KMJ901122/KNUAutoCheckLab/README.md

 Department of mathematics has no dangerous experiment tool except for the corruption of our mental during study; so having a dangerous thought.

 But, it is an obligation for us to check some kinds of inspection items which are "absolutely regardless of our work".
 Even the items are the same everyday.
-I dare to say it is corrupting our mental with hard work for studying at the same time.
+We dare to say it is corrupting our mental with hard work for studying at the same time.

-To avoid this kinds of useless things, I made an automatic check system.
+To avoid this kinds of useless things, we made an automatic check system.
 You can find how to use this on below.
 Hope you guys save both your mental and time.